michelleratcliffe/michelleratcliffe/README.md

 <h3 align="center">About Me</h3>
 <h4 align="center">I have always been involved in something digital and always curious about all aspects of the internet and gaming, constantly trying out new technology, games and hobbies.</h4>
 <h4 align="center">Here you'll find my personal coding projects as I build & develop my skills.
-I am currently obsessed with React and having a great time learning its ins and outs as well as my limitations so I can learn more. </h4>
+I am currently obsessed with React and having a great time learning how to use it beautifully. </h4>
 <br />
 <br />